diogo-aos/iseg_pg_aaiml_intro_python/markdown/5_lesson3.md

 It's easier to forget closing files, specially when there are many operations between opening and closing.

-The recommended way of opening and closing files is to use a context manager.
+The recommended way of opening and closing files is to use a <span style="color:gold">context manager</span>.

 <!-- .element: class="fragment" data-fragment-index="1"-->